Commonwealth Games 2018: PV Sindhu to make most of physio’s special attention in quest for maiden gold - Firstpost

 “It definitely takes a toll on your body.
 Both mentally and physically.
 That’s why the on-court and off-court sessions are important because, in a sport like badminton, everything depends on your fitness.
 When it comes to fitness levels, you need to strike a balance between on-court and off-court,” said the former World No 2 who has prioritised fitness.

-Having a female physio by her side, Sindhu now has the freedom to be open and discuss topics without hesitating which she couldn’t earlier.
-“Just like physical recovery and athlete also needs mental recovery.
+Having a female physio means Sindhu has the freedom to discuss topics without hesitation, which she couldn’t earlier, Shetty added.

+“Just like physical recovery an athlete also needs mental recovery.
 It’s my responsibility to connect with her.
-We are on the same page,” concluded Shetty.
+We are on the same page,” she said.

-After surviving an injury scare, Sindhu would be aiming to clinch the elusive gold in the individual event.
+After surviving an injury scare, the 22-year-old would be aiming to clinch the elusive gold in the individual event.